AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/paginated-loading-assets.md

 ### Select path dialog

-- Each folder node loads its 50 sub folders, with a **Load more** appended when more folders exist.
+- Each folder node loads its 50 sub folders, with a **Load more** option appended when more folders exist.

   ![pagiantion for select path dialog](images/select-path-pagination.png){width="650"}

 - When the dialog opens and navigates to a specific target path, the tree auto-expands from root to target.
 Ancestor folders along the way load at a larger 500-item page size; the target folder loads at the standard 50-item size.
-- If a page fails to load, a **Load more – Retry** row appears in its place.
+- If a page fails to load, a **Load more – Retry** option appears in its place.